 Let’s face it: the pandemic continues to be a defining factor in every part of Ontario’s housing market, from buying and selling to building a house from scratch.

-We’ve already covered how the home building process is different in these times.
+We’ve already covered how the home-building process is different in these times.
 But let’s back up a little: what if you’re in the market for an empty lot?

 Well, we have good news for you.
-Although the process for buying a house has changed dramatically during the pandemic, the process for buying land is essentially the same ‒ you’ll just need a bit more ingenuity, patience, and persistence to pull it off!
+Although the process for buying a house has changed dramatically during the pandemic, the process of buying land is essentially the same ‒ you’ll just need a bit more ingenuity, patience, and persistence to pull it off!

 Here’s what you can expect when it comes to buying a vacant lot during the COVID-19 pandemic.